 The Spiritual Direction Practicum is a required contextual education experience for all Spiritual Direction programs-certificate only, MAL, MDiv, and DMin-to supplement academic study and provide the student with the opportunity to put theory into practice and practice into theory.
 Internships in spiritual direction or pastoral ministry are among the possible practicum options.
 The practicum is completed over two or three academic terms.
+This course may only be taken for a pass/fail grade.

-FE4001/FE4002 Contextual Education 3/4 FE4003 Contextual Education Intensive 2
+FE4001/FE4002 Contextual Education Internship 3/4 FE4003 Contextual Education Internship Intensive 2